CristianSifuentes/git-ology/README.md

 ## Key Takeaways for Software Engineers
 - **Git is a key-value store**, where SHA-1 hashes uniquely identify objects.
+- **Git’s internal model is based on blobs, trees, commits, and tags**.
 - **Objects are immutable**, ensuring data integrity.
-- **Git’s internal model is based on blobs, trees, commits, and tags**.
+The `objects/` directory contains Git’s entire history, structured as blobs, trees, commits, and tags.
-- **Git avoids duplicate storage** through content deduplication.
+- **Git plumbing commands (`hash-object`, `cat-file`, `write-tree`, etc.) reveal how Git operates internally.**
 - **Understanding Git internals enables debugging, optimization, and advanced workflows.**

-By exploring Git at this level, engineers can gain a deep understanding of **how Git manages data and ensures efficiency**. 🚀
+- **File contents and filenames are stored separately**, allowing efficient tracking.
+- **Git avoids duplicate storage** by reusing content if it already exists.
+- **Git’s commit structure ensures immutability**, making it reliable for version control.
+- **Understanding SHA-1 hashing helps in debugging and optimizing Git workflows.**

+---